NVIDIA/sentiment-discovery/README.md

  * [openai mlstm](https://drive.google.com/open?id=1k96ZwUq8PWoBffz1o-vxHfEVWryCQyHN)[329MB]

 ### Data Downloads
 We've included a link to a preprocessed version of the amazon review dataset.
-We've included links to both the full dataset, and a pre-sharded (into train/val/test) version meant for lazy evaluation that we used to generate our results.
+We've also included links to both the full dataset, and a pre-sharded (into train/val/test) version meant for lazy evaluation that we used to generate our results.
  * [full](https://drive.google.com/open?id=1_8dIhs5a53jAkXm3Q7hfMxUdBsUHeg5W)[40GB]
  * [lazy shards](https://drive.google.com/file/d/1ZK2mSBk253SG0oVestvjfp2gnMjIA71Z/view?usp=sharing)[37GB]